bacnet-stack/bacnet-stack/src/bacnet/basic/program/ubasic/README.md

 - *config.h*

   Allows user to select which of the features below (if any) they want in their uBasic build.

 - Fixep point floats are implemented through Fixed Point Math Library for C by Ivan Voras and Tim Hartnick, https://sourceforge.net/projects/fixedptc.
-The libary is enhanced with str_fixedpt function, which converts a string to fixed point float.
+The library is enhanced with str_fixedpt function, which converts a string to fixed point float.

 - flow control
   - logical operators supported (<>,<=,>=,==,&&,||,!)